-- The next two characters can be letters or numbers and further specify location.
+- The next two characters can be letters or numbers and give a location code within the country.

-With the use of a SWIFT code and an IBAN together, banks can reduce the risk of error and process international transfers with much greater speed and accuracy.
+With the use of the SWIFT system and IBANs, banks can reduce the risk of error and process international transfers with much greater speed and accuracy.

 However, newer app-based methods for transferring money overseas don’t require you to know the IBAN or the SWIFT code in most cases.

-Do I Need an IBAN or SWIFT Code for Remitly?
+Do I need an IBAN or SWIFT code to use Remitly?